micahbaldonado/Clinical_Translations_Final_Project/README.md

 Each subfolder contains a key piece of the system:

 - `LOCAL_DEMO (try the model yourself!)`
-  → Run a local demo using Streamlit or CLI
+  → Run a local demo (you only need the analyzer.py, responder.py, and main.py files)

 - `WEBSITE DEMO (frontend + backend)`
   → Includes full frontend (React) and backend (Flask/FastAPI) code

 - `AI_Emotional_Companion_code_for_report`
-  → Contains scripts used for evaluation and model analysis
+  → Contains scripts used for evaluation and model analysis.
+Try exploring the about_user folder to discover the analysis of the model first-hand!

 ---